Synroc: Manufacture

 Synroc is composed of three titanate minerals – hollandite, zirconolite and perovskite – plus rutile and a small amount of metal alloy.
 These are combined into a slurry to which is added a portion of high-level liquid nuclear waste.
 The mixture is dried and calcined at 750 C to produce a powder.

-The powder is then compressed in a process known as Hot Isostatic Pressing (HIP), where it is compressed within a bellows-like stainless steel container at temperatures of 1150–1200 C.
+The powder is then compressed in a process known as hot isostatic pressing (HIP), where it is compressed within a bellows-like stainless steel container at temperatures of 1150–1200 C.

 The result is a cylinder of hard, dense, black synthetic rock.

 Comparisons

 If stored in a liquid form, nuclear waste can enter the environment and the waterways, and cause widespread damage.
 As a solid, these risks are greatly minimised.

 Unlike borosilicate glass, which is amorphous, Synroc is a ceramic that incorporates the radioactive waste into its crystal structure.
 Naturally occurring rocks can store radioactive materials for long periods.
 The aim of Synroc is to imitate this by converting liquid into a crystalline structure and use to store radioactive waste.
 Synroc-based glass composite materials (GCM) combine the process and chemical flexibility of glass with the superior chemical durability of ceramics and can achieve higher waste loadings.

 Different types of Synroc waste forms (ratios of component minerals, specific HIP pressures and temperatures etc.) can be developed for the immobilisation of different types of waste.
 Only zirconolite and perovskite can accommodate actinides.
 The exact proportions of the main phases vary depending on the HLW composition.
-For example, Synroc-C is designed to contain about 20 wt.% of calcined HLW and it consists of approximately (in wt.%): 30 – hollandite; 30 – zirconolite; 20 – perovskite and 20 – Ti-oxides and other phases.
+For example, Synroc-C is designed to contain about 20% by weight of calcined HLW and it consists of approximately (% by weight): 30 – hollandite; 30 – zirconolite; 20 – perovskite and 20 – Ti-oxides and other phases.
 Immobilising weapons-grade plutonium or transuranium wastes instead of bulk HLW may essentially change the Synroc phase composition to primarily zirconolite-based or a pyrochlore-based ceramic.
-The starting precursor for Synroc-C fabrication contains ∼57 wt.% TiO2 and 2 wt.% metallic Ti.
+The starting precursor for Synroc-C fabrication contains ~57% by weight TiO2 and 2% by weight metallic Ti.
 The metallic titanium provides reducing conditions during ceramic synthesis and helps decrease volatilisation of radioactive cesium.

 Synroc is not a disposal method.
 Synroc still has to be stored.
 Even though the waste is held in a solid lattice and prevented from spreading, it is still radioactive and can have a negative effect on its surroundings.
 Synroc is a superior method of nuclear waste storage because it minimises leaching.